 Red Creek in Wayne County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 14.774′ N, 76° 43.454′ W. Marker is in Red Creek, New York, in Wayne County.
-Marker is at the intersection of Water Street (New York State Route 104A) and Church Street, on the left when traveling west on Water Street.
-Marker is on a wedge shaped green space nearer to the sharpest angle.
+43° 14.746′ N, 76° 43.506′ W. Marker is in Red Creek, New York, in Wayne County.
+Marker is at the intersection of Wolcott Street (New York State Route 104A) and Church Street, on the left when traveling north on Wolcott Street.
+Marker is immediatley south of a trangular public green space.
 Touch for map.
-Marker is in this post office area: Red Creek NY 13143, United States of America.
+Marker is at or near this postal address: 6777 Wolcott Street, Red Creek NY 13143, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 15, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 279 times since then and 12 times this year.
-Last updated on November 16, 2014, by Anton Schwarzmueller of Wilson, New York.
-Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9. submitted on November 15, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on December 17, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 222 times since then.
+Photos: 1, 2, 3, 4, 5. submitted on December 17, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.